chef/chef-workstation/www/content/workstation/upgrade_labs.md

   * A version control system (for example, git)
   * Some degree of automated testing for proposed changes
-  * A continuous delivery system (CD) that controls cookbook releases; the CD is the mechanism for updating cookbook versions and uploading them to the Chef Server(s)
+  * A continuous delivery system (CD) that controls cookbook releases; the CD is the mechanism for updating cookbook versions and uploading them to the Chef Infra Server(s)

 If you do not have a version control system and CI/CD pipeline in place, then please contact [Chef Software customer support](https://www.chef.io/support/).